johnmarkschofield/schof.org/content/poetry/response-to-mixed-night-at-mia.md

 Tags: poetry review

-I received a very interesting e-mail from someone today taking me to task for "sitting in judgement" on other poets and "saying such negative things about them."
+I received a very interesting e-mail from someone today taking me to task for "sitting in judgment" on other poets and "saying such negative things about them."

 She also said, quite memorably, that "The thing I find most disturbing